Projects

 Current status:

-Peel Environmental is expecting to submit a planning application to Glasgow City Council for the SCEC in spring 2012.
+Peel Environmental submitted a planning application to Glasgow City Council for the SCEC in 2012.

-A public exhibition will be held on the proposals in advance of the application.
+A public exhibition was held on the proposals in advance of the application.

 Cost: